 Why I Read the Book 3x – The first reading compelled me to make a few immediate, practical changes in my life, the effects of which I wanted time to evaluate, which I did six months later.
-My second read-through was a closer evaluation of my own faulty thought patterns, which I now understand to be the largest contributor to my occasional struggle with a mild form of depression-anxiety.
+My second read-through was a closer evaluation of my own faulty thought patterns, which I now understand to be the largest contributor to my periodic struggle with a mild form of depression-anxiety.
 The third reading was for the purpose of evaluating the accuracy of my previous two assessments toward the goal of writing what I hope is a fair, balanced, and honest review.
 In this first post, I pass on some of my initial observations.
 Here’s the plan for the rest of the series:

 - 2nd Post – 5 Possible Factors in Depression

 - 3rd Post – Discerning False Thinking Patterns

 - 4th Post – Cures for Depression and Counsel to Caregivers

 Author’s Aim – On the very first page of the Preface, David Murray makes his case clear: “My choice of a title, Christians Get Depressed Too, is intended to oppose and correct a very common Christian response to Christians suffering from depression: ‘But Christians don’t get depressed!’
 How many times have Christian pastors and counselors made this claim, or at least implied it?
 If it is true that Christians don’t get depressed, it must mean either that the Christian suffering from depression is not truly depressed, or he is not a true Christian.
 But if this notion is false, what extra and unnecessary pain and guilt are heaped upon an already darkened mind and broken heart!” [ix-x]